the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 } from '../Buttons';
 ~~~~~~~~

-By going with this constraint, it would be a bad practice to reach into other files in the module.
+By going with this constraint, it would be a bad practice to reach into other files than the *index.js* in the module.
 It would break the rules of encapsulation.

 *src/App/index.js*